Project Manager - Eastern Cape East London - IT-Online

+Our client is seeking a Project Manager to join their team, based in East London.

-The Project Manager will be responsible for managing the implementation and maintenance of various systems and technologies within our organization.
-This role will require a strong understanding of project management principles, as well as technical expertise in systems and technology
+Successful candidate will be responsible for managing the implementation and maintenance of various systems and technologies within organization.
+This role will require a strong understanding of project management principles, as well as technical expertise in systems and technology.

 - Principles of Project Management Certificate